forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/cb-start.md

 2. Click **Get Started**.
 3. Click **New Project** to create a new Salesforce DX project.
-4. Give your project a name and choose “Standard” for project type.
+4. Give your project a name and choose **Standard** for project type.

-Following steps involve connecting an Org to your Code Builder environment.
-You can choose to connect to a Salesforce Org (`login.salesforce.com`) or a Sandbox Org (`test.salesforce.com`).
+Next, connect an org to your Code Builder environment.
+You can choose to connect to a Salesforce org (`login.salesforce.com`) or a sandbox org (`test.salesforce.com`).

-1. Go through the standard Salesforce login rituals and give Code Builder access to your org.
-Click **Allow**.
+1. Log in to your development environment, then click **Allow** to give Code Builder access to your org.
 2. After you’ve successfully connected to your org, click **Next**.
 3. Choose an alias (nickname) for your org.
 If you work on many orgs, make sure the nickname helps you identify the org quickly in the future.
-4. Your new Code Builder environment is now available on your dashboard.
+Your new Code Builder environment is now available on your dashboard.
 5. Click **Launch** to launch Code Builder in a new tab.
 6. Now sit back and relax for a few minutes while Code Builder creates and configures your workspace.
 Code Builder might take a minute (well, currently  x-y minutes) to start up when it initially sets up.

-**Tip**: Once you have created your Code Builder environment, just Launch your Code Builder environment from the dashboard at any time, or bookmark it for fast access.
+**Tip**: Once you have created your Code Builder environment, launch your Code Builder environment from the dashboard at any time, or bookmark it for fast access.

 ## Let's Take A Quick Tour
 You’re now in your developer environment in Code Builder.
 Code Builder has VS Code’s rich IDE plus it gives you easy access to cool Salesforce development-specific tools through the Salesforce extension pack.
 Let’s take a quick tour and get to know the lay of the land.
 Your screen looks something like this: